 For your baby’s arrival, you want to make sure of two things.
 First, ensure that your home is safe for both you and your child to navigate in addition to standard baby-proofing.
 Next, you’ll need to think about nursery products and innovations that can help you care for your child whenever he or she is in need.

 Modifications In The Home

-Statistics from the CDC show that 8,000 children per day are treated in emergency rooms for injuries caused by falls, and the numbers are high for adults as well.
+Statistics from the CDC show that more than 7,000 children and teens age 0-19 died because of unintentional injuries in 2019, and the numbers are high for adults as well.
 This and other safety concerns are important to consider when you bring home your child.
 Follow these guidelines from Babycenter.com for traditional baby-proofing safeguards.
 You may need to take a few extra precautions to adapt your home to your needs, such as: